bwseoh/reinforcement-learning/README.md

+#### reinforcement-learning

+This repository contains my solutions to the exercises from Denny Britz's [reinforcement-learning](https://github.com/dennybritz/reinforcement-learning).

+The following lines are from the original README.

 ### Overview

 This repository provides code, exercises and solutions for popular Reinforcement Learning algorithms.
 These are meant to serve as a learning tool to complement the theoretical materials from